 The Battle of Hídvég took place in 1848.
 December 24, 1848.

-Who won the Battle of Hídvég?
+What was the outcome of the Battle of Hídvég?

 What was the significance of the Battle of Hídvég?